-To prevent bone problems in the bigger chickens, allow them to forage outdoors where they’ll naturally find the protein and plants they need.
+To prevent bone problems in the bigger chickens, allow them to free-range and forage outdoors where they’ll naturally find the protein and plants they need.

 You can add a shell grit or calcium supplement as free-choice for laying hens, but only if your feed isn’t providing enough nutrition.

 Jersey Giant chickens are sweet and calm, which has contributed to their popularity among chicken keepers and dedicated breeders.
 They are also favored for a mixed flock because they get along so well with different varieties of chickens.

 It is hard to believe that these gentle natured birds were once considered endangered.
 But fortunately, with care and attention to the breed standard they have made their way back into the hearts of many breeders and hobbyists alike.

 When we look at the history of these chickens, the breed originated all the way back to the late 1800s in Burlington County, New Jersey, hence their name!

 The original Black Jersey Giant was established in the early 1900s, later followed by the majestic White and Blue Jersey Giant.
 Today, the American Poultry Association recognizes the white, blue, and black color varieties.